timescale/docs/mst/saml-okta-mst.md

    |name|`email`|
    |value|`user.email`|

-1. Click `Next` then `Finish`.
-You will be redirect to your application in Okta.
+1. Click `Next`, then click Finish`.
+You are redirected to your application in Okta.

 1. In the `Assignments` tab of the application on Okta, click the `Assign` to assign users or groups to the application.